-This item is available only if the router is equipped with a WiFi module.

-The WiFi module supports multi-role mode which allows to operate as access point (AP) and station (STA) simultaneously.
-The multichannel mode is supported as well, so the AP and the STA can operate on different channels.
+- This item is available only if the router is equipped with a WiFi module. - Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
+The multichannel mode is supported as well, so the AP and the STA can operate on different channels. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
+The router can be RADIUS client only (not the server) typically as a WiFi AP (Access Point) negotiating with the RADIUS server.

-Activate WiFi access point mode by selecting Enable WiFi AP at the top of the form.
+Activate WiFi access point mode by checking Enable WiFi AP box at the top of the Configuration -> WiFi -> Access Point 1 or Access Point 2 configuration pages.
 In this mode the router becomes an access point to which other devices in station (STA) mode can connect.
 You may set the following properties listed in the table below.